 - Advancing educational equity through community and public engagement

-- Diversity and equity in schools and communities as well as addressing ethical and moral dimensions of school leadership
+- Fostering diversity and equity in schools and communities as well as addressing ethical and moral dimensions of school leadership

-Education and training in the EE PAS is rooted in the assumption that equal opportunity is not available to all because of prejudice, discrimination, and systematic injustice.
+Education and training in the Educational Equity concentration are rooted in the assumption that equal opportunity is not available to all because of prejudice, discrimination, and systematic injustice.
 Research and analyses show that public policies, programs, and institutional practices generate inequitable outcomes in schools and that educational organizations have the responsibility and potential to focus on strategies and solutions for an equitable future.
-The goal of education, training, and professional development in the EE PAS is to celebrate and advance diversity and inclusion while naming, interrogating, and challenging oppression, exploitation, and marginalization within education at the local, state, national, and international levels.
+The goal of education, training and professional development in the Educational Equity concentration is to celebrate and advance diversity and inclusion while naming, interrogating, and challenging oppression, exploitation, and marginalization within education at the local, state, national, and international levels.
 The program courses, research, and other activities will focus on issues of privilege and power relating to social identity groups (e.g., race/ethnicity, language, gender, sexuality, class, religion, ability, political viewpoints, etc.) in a range of educational contexts including universities, K-12 schools, business and industry, and community agencies/institutions.
 Furthermore, students will learn analysis, evaluation, and implementation of policies, programs, and practices to promote educational equity.

 - Completed application to the NC State Graduate School

 EE Core Courses (12 hours)

-- ECI 507/707 Social Justice in Education
+- ECI 507 Social Justice Education

-- ECI 709 Critical Theory and Public Engagement
+- ECI 730 Critical Theory and Public Engagement

 - ECI 850 Internship in Curriculum & Instruction